 - The first team to solve all the clues should try to open the box.
 If they are successful, they can each take a surprise.
 Then, I lock the box again and have the other groups finish solving the mystery.

 Set a timer so students know how much time they have to unlock the box.
 I love the timer on Class Dojo.
 Setting a time limit really helps to add a sense of urgency to solving the mystery.
-I usually give my class 45 minutes to solve the mystery.
+I usually give my class 45 minutes.

 If a group is really stuck on a clue and can’t figure it out, they can choose to get a hint.
 I give them a little bit of help to figure out the clue, but they are frozen for 2 minutes and can’t work at all during that time.